JamieFlournoy/rest_in_place/README.markdown

         <span class="rest_in_place" url="/users/1" object="user" attribute="name">
           <%= @user.name %>
         </span>

+    For the multiline version use a class of "rest_in_place_multiline".

 -   if any of these attributes is missing, DOM parents of the element are searched for them.
 That means you can write something like: